 SDJ athletics and activities are educational-based.
 They are different from club sports, recreational sports, traveling teams, and special all-star teams.
-We do not plan to have elitist programming and each season brings a new opportunity for students to try out/audition for membership in a program.
+We do not plan to have elitist programming and each season brings a new opportunity for students to try out for membership in a program.
 While a parent should be hopeful that their child successfully makes it onto a team roster or lead role in a performance, there are never any guarantees.
 When a student represents an SDJ athletic or activity program, their parents/guardians are expected to support that privilege by understanding and agreeing to abide by all policies in this code.

-1. Parents/guardians can support this partnership by:
+Parents/guardians can support this partnership by:

-- 1. Supporting your child by being a positive listener, especially through adversity. - 2.
+- 1. Supporting your child by being a positive listener, especially after a tough loss. - 2.
 Supporting and showing respect for the coach/advisor, school staff, and game officials. - 3.
-Encourage and model productive self-advocacy with the coach/advisor/administrator. - 4.
-Avoid speaking negatively about the coach/advisor/school personnel in front of your child as it will likely harm the coach/advisor-student relationship. - 5.
+Encouraging your child to practice self-advocacy. - 4.
+Avoiding speaking negatively about the coach/advisor/school personnel in front of your child as it will likely harm the coach/advisor-student relationship. - 5.
 Understanding that the coach/advisor makes all personnel decisions. - 6.
 Contributing to the booster club by volunteering to help with projects and committees. - 7.
-Always displaying excellent sportsmanship.

-- Teach and expect your child to always play by the rules, be accountable for their actions, display excellent sportsmanship, and have respect for the rights and property of others. - 9.
+Displaying excellent sportsmanship at all times. - 8.
+Teaching and expecting your child to always play by the rules, be accountable for their actions, display excellent sportsmanship, and have respect for the rights and property of others. - 9.
 Helping your child to be fair and honest about their abilities and potential. - 10.
 Attending all orientation meetings as required by the Athletics & Activities Director/designee, coaching staff, and advisors.

-2. Parent/Guardian Concerns
+Parent/Guardian Concerns

-If a parent/guardian needs a face-to-face conversation with a coach/advisor regarding a concern, please keep these things in mind:
+In the event that a parent/guardian has a need for a direct conversation with a coach/advisor regarding a concern, please keep these things in mind:

-- The coach/advisor will only talk to a parent/guardian about his/her child. - It is likely the coach/advisor will require the presence of the student to join the meeting. - Parents/guardians who verbally abuse a coach/advisor may be liable for harassment/slander/defamation of character and any other sanctions as permitted by board policy and the law. - Playing time and earning leadership roles are at the discretion of the coach/advisor and are not up for negotiation with parents.
-It is expected that coaches/advisors communicate with students regarding their role on the team and help them navigate these conversations. - Give the coach/advisor the benefit of the doubt.
+- The coach/advisor will only talk to a parent/guardian about his/her child. - The coach/advisor may require the presence of the student or suggest that this is an issue the student can talk directly to the coach/advisor about. - Parents/guardians who verbally abuse a coach/advisor may be liable for harassment/slander/ defamation of character and any other sanctions as permitted by board policy and the law. - Playing time and earning leadership roles are at the discretion of the coach/advisor and are not up for negotiation with parents.
+It is expected that coaches/advisors communicate with students regarding their role on the team and help them navigate these conversations. - For an appeal of a code violation, see the Appeals Process on page 29.